shanmithk/Python-Games/lessons/07_Projects/01_Flappy_Bird/README.md

 The bird's motion is like jumping: flapping provides a small increase in upward velocity, while gravity is pulling the bird down.

+If you'd like some serious inspiration, and some code to help you get started, we have a very nice version of the game in the `examples/flappy_bird` directory.

 # Development Process

 You can create the game in whatever way you'd like, but this process may make your development smoother.